rokath/trice/docs/TraceWithTrice.md

 ## Description

 `TRICE()` is a comfortable macro, generating tiny C-code for getting PC `printf()` comfort at "speed-of-light" for any micro-controller.
-It is supported by a **Go** written powerful PC tool **trice** running on many platforms and comes with sample implementations.
+It is supported by an in [Go](https://go.dev/) written powerful PC tool **trice** running on many platforms and comes with sample implementations.
 Features:
 - super fast: a `TRICE()` macro is executable in less than 10 clocks
 - target and host timestamps
 - runtime filterable colored channels